April 25, 2023 / by Margarita Núñez Estimated read time: 11 minutes

 Step 2.
 Prepare Content for Translation

-Review the copy and ensure it is free from errors and spelling mistakes before sending it for translation.
+Review the copy and ensure it is free from errors and spelling mistakes.

 Also, ensure that all filenames follow a clear and consistent internal page name.